 - Environmental Management

-During the season inspectors will assess each Blue Flag beach and marina to ensure compliance with the criteria.
+During the season control visits are carried out at each Blue Flag beach and marina to ensure compliance with the criteria.
 In Ireland, we are particularly fortunate to have a varied and beautiful coastline with many pristine beaches that are open to the public to enjoy.
 To ensure their standard we continue to make strident efforts to protect and improve our waters.
 This will ensure that we, and future generations, can continue to enjoy this wonderful resource.

 The following sites were awarded a Blue Flag for the 2020 season but were not in a position to adhere to all programme criteria for the duration of the season: